ruzzigiulio/Blog_Statistics/Homework_1.md

 ### 1_RA

-In C # to respond to an event you need to define an event handler method (richTextBox1_DragDrop in the previous exercise) within the function that takes care of receiving events (UserControl1).
+In C # to respond to an event you need to define an event handler method (richTextBox1_DragDrop in the exercises 1_A) *within* the function that takes care of receiving events (UserControl1).
 In the event handler you define the necessary actions that must be performed when the event is raised.

-In VB, the Handles keyword is used when defining a function to specify that function handles a particular event, the AddHandler keyword is used for associate an event with an event handler at run time.
-Personally it seems more comfortable and intuitive to me event management in VB.Net, but in general the syntax of c # is similar to other programming languages I know, so I will probably use it.
+In VB, the *Handles* keyword is used when defining a function to specify that function handles a particular event, the *AddHandler* keyword is used for associate an event with an event handler at run time.
+Personally it seems more comfortable and intuitive to me the event management in VB.Net, but in general the syntax of c # is similar to other programming languages I know, so I will probably use it.

 ### 2_RA

-The two files have a similar role, they constitute the entry point of the programs: As is clearly explained in the Program.cs file by a self-generated comment.
+The two files have a similar role, they constitute the *entry point* of the programs: As is clearly explained in the Program.cs file by a self-generated comment.

 ```
 using DevExpress.XtraEditors;